ChetanTakyar/Timelines/README.md

 # Timelines

-This is a simple website to showcase historical dates between iOS beta releases and predictions for iOS 14 betas.
+This is a simple website to showcase different updates to Apple Operating Systems, such as macOS and iOS.
+We will give you a brief description, release date and will a few versions from the most up to date release.